-The company also faces limited risk or uncertainty in relation to the index-linked Bonds as the exposure to movement in RPI and CPI is ultimately borne by Affinity Water Limited.
+The company also faces limited risk or uncertainty in relation to the index-linked Bonds as the exposure to movement in RPI and CPI is ultimately borne by Affinity Water Limited, its immediate parent undertaking.
+All proceeds have been lent to Affinity Water Limited on the same terms, by way of intercompany loans.